Planning a road trip? Here’s everything you might need to plot a cross-country journey, a family vacation, or a solo trek.

 If your road trip dips into the American South, press play on The Heart Is a Lonely Hunter.
-Tennessee Williams called McCullers the greatest prose writer that the South has ever produced.
 The undercurrent of humanity in this story, based around moral isolation in a small southern mill town in the 1930s, will have you nodding to each passerby and seeking a real conversation at the roadside diner.
 After all, road tripping is all about hearing stories you’d never hear if you hadn’t ventured out.

 Read by Edoardo Ballerini

 How many miles do you have left?
 Because we’ve got you a fix for roughly 90 hours of drive time.
-Karl Ove Knausgaard’s six-book literary autobiographical series, My Struggle (we’ve only got audiobooks for five out of those), at its most basic level, talks about the life of a 45-year-old Norwegian writer from childhood to school to sex to marriage to children, etc. The sensation of these books has been described as opening someone else’s diary and finding your own secrets inside.
+Karl Ove Knausgaard’s six-book literary autobiographical series, My Struggle, at its most basic level, talks about the life of a 45-year-old Norwegian writer from childhood to school to sex to marriage to children, etc. The sensation of these books has been described as opening someone else’s diary and finding your own secrets inside.
 Knausgaard’s bare honesty makes you feel less alone, especially perfect if you’ve got a solo drive ahead.
 We’ll find extra loops to drive just to keep from stopping the tape.

-Sex, Drugs, and Cocoa Puffs – Chuck Klosterman
+Sex, Drugs, and Cocoa Puffs by Chuck Klosterman

 Read by Chuck Klosterman